 - Enter your phone number with no dashes and no country code, like 5559876543.

 - After clicking Continue or Save, the country code will automatically be added based on the country chosen in your address.

 - In Address 1, include the number and street name of your address only.

-- Use Address Line 2 for information like an apartment or floor number.
-This field is optional.
+- Use Address 2 (optional) if you have more information to add like an apartment or floor number.
+Otherwise, leave this field blank.

 - If you don't live in Canada or the United States, leave the State field blank.